valinorearth/valinor.earth/src/site/en/products/focus-crops.md

 ---
-title: Focus Crops
+title: Focus Crops and Specialization
 contentId: focus-crops
-coverImage: /img/photo-green-fields-2.jpg
+coverImage: /img/product-cover-tea-farm.jpg
 ---

-Tea, Coffee, Sugarcane

-We are aware of the massiveness of the problems faced by farmers.
-We know we won’t be able to solve most of them.
+We have access to a massive amount of farm data.
+We work with focus-crop growers to give them specific data related to their crops.
+We work with **Tea, Coffee, Sugarcane**.
+We continue experimenting with others.